 Do: Nurse Frequently and Effectively

-To manage engorgement, you should nurse frequently and effectively.
+To manage engorgement, nurse frequently and effectively.

 Establish a Regular Schedule